 And after all, Maundy Thursday is a day when we are not allowed to say private Masses.

 But I certainly agree that very many of the concelebrations that take place nowadays, particularly where there is no bishop presiding qua president of a presbyterium, are indecorous and unnecessary.
 Traditionalists, in my view, should not be making (unsustainable) attacks on proper concelebrations, but developing a healthy new praxis.
 At the heart of it there should be the assumption that each priest should say Mass daily, either with his people or 'privately'.
-(I also wrote about this last November, and gave the facts about when it is lawful to say Mass without anybody else at all present, and how it is done.)
 There should be a restoration of the experience of seeing a whole lot of priests in choir, not because they're too lazy to have said Mass on their own and can't be bothered to concelebrate, or think concelebration is a 'status-conscious' thing, but because each of them has carefully and devoutly said his own Mass previously.

 These are not the views - and this is not the praxis - which have been mine throughout my ministry.
 I believe that at this time of retracing interrupted continuities it is right for us all to reconsider questions which, perhaps, we once considered closed.
 And to do so on sound grounds - not just on the principle that pendula swing.
 I hope I am still learning and still rediscovering.